kmzjy110/cs170proj/README.md

 For these methods to work you must have all the input files in the folder "inputs", and have the folder "outputs" created.

-For output_gen.py, you can run either a single file or all files in the "inputs" folder Single file:
+For output_gen.py, you can run either a single file or all files in the "inputs" folder.

+Single file:
 ```
 python3 output_gen.py 20_50